-We pledge that all cows producing milk for Waitrose spend a minimum of 120 days each year grazing on pasture.
-To be clear, the 120 days is a minimum requirement and in practice, our dairy cows will graze for far longer but this benchmark sets a level of consistency across our dairy farms, strengthening our commitment to animal welfare.
+We pledge that all cows producing milk for Waitrose are free-range, spending a minimum of half of the year or 183 days grazing on pasture.
+To be clear, this is a minimum requirement and in practice, our dairy cows will often graze for far longer but this benchmark sets a level of consistency across our dairy farms, strengthening our commitment to animal welfare.
 We are the only supermarket to make this pledge for all the cows that provide our fresh milk.
-Despite a mixed grazing season, in 2020 our conventional dairy herds were grazed for an average of 173 days and our organic herds averaged 205 days.